-- 15. From the Assign menu, select Supports or simply click on the tab to surface the respective folder. - In the Item LISTING AREA, expand RIGID SUPPORTS and select SIMPLE. - Marquee and apply SIMPLE supports to the bottom three nodes as shown in the figure below... - In the Item LISTING AREA, select ROLLER rigid supports. - Marquee and apply ROLLER supports to the bottom three nodes as shown in the figure below... - In the Item LISTING AREA, select SYMMETRY rigid supports. - Apply SYMMETRY supports to the remaining edge nodes, i.e. all edge nodes except the ones to which SIMPLE and ROLLER support conditions have already been applied.
+- 15. From the Assign menu, select Supports or simply click on the folder. - In the Item LISTING AREA, expand RIGID SUPPORTS and select SIMPLE. - Marquee and apply SIMPLE supports to the bottom two nodes as shown in the figure below...

+- In the Item LISTING AREA, select ROLLER rigid supports. - Marquee and apply ROLLER supports to the bottom two nodes as shown in the figure below...